 On successful completion of this module students will be able to:

-1. Screen, plan, prepare and apply appropriate treatment and rehabilitation programmes for the early to intermediate phases of sports and dance rehabilitation
+1. Screen, plan, prepare and apply appropriate treatment and rehabilitation programmes for the early to intermediate phases of sports rehabilitation

-2. Justify treatment and rehabilitation modalities for early to late sports and dance rehabilitation
+2. Justify treatment and rehabilitation modalities for early to intermediate sports rehabilitation

 3. Evaluate current research of key areas of rehabilitation approaches to common sports and dance injuries